brrock/myos/README.md

 needs just **70 MB RAM** and **40 MB storage size**. *yosild.sh* requires [minimal][1] *Debian* or *Ubuntu* distro to run with the architecture compatible with the target device.
+Note it currently doesnt work but will soon dont run the sricpt.